 - Courtesy phones are available for student use at the entrance to all campus buildings.

 - Residence hall rooms may be rented on a per-night basis for occasional use (exam periods or inclement weather, for example).
-Contact Housing and Residence Life at 465-2161 for more information.
+Contact the Residential Education Office at 402.465.2161 for more information.

 - Contact Student Health if you are not feeling well.

 What if I have car trouble?
 The Security staff will assist if there are vehicle problems (flat tire or need for a jump-start, for example).
 The Physical Plant Office (ext.
 2321) is located in the heating plant in the center of campus.
 After 5 p.m. and on weekends, contact security at 402.432.9238.

 When and where do I get my parking permit?
 When you arrive for New student Orientation (NSO) or Transfer Student Orientation (TSO) session.
 You will also get your student ID and receive your permit.
 Hang your permit from your rearview mirror.